 On September 26, 2014, the Company reported that Venezuelan Vice President Jorge Arreaza announced, with endorsement by President Nicolás Maduro, that the Venezuelan government had occupied the Santa Lucía and Guacara production facilities of Clorox Venezuela.
 On November 6, 2014, the Company reported that the Venezuelan government had published a resolution granting a government-sponsored Special Administrative Board full authority to restart and operate the business of Clorox Venezuela, thereby reaffirming the government's expropriation of Clorox Venezuela's assets.
 Further, President Nicolás Maduro announced the government's intention to facilitate the resumed production of bleach and other cleaning products at Clorox Venezuela plants.
 He also announced his approval of a financial credit to invest in raw materials and production at the plants.
 These actions by the Venezuelan government were taken without the consent or involvement of Clorox Venezuela, its parent Clorox Spain S.L.
 (Clorox Spain) or any of their affiliates.
 Clorox Venezuela, Clorox Spain and their affiliates reserved their rights under all applicable laws and treaties.

 Since the exit of Clorox Venezuela in the first quarter of fiscal year 2015, the Company has recognized \$51 in after-tax exit costs and other related expenses within discontinued operations related to the exit of Clorox Venezuela.
-The Company believes it is reasonably possible that it will recognize an additional \$0 to \$5 in after-tax exit costs and other related expenses in discontinued operations for Clorox Venezuela, resulting in total costs of \$51 to \$56.
+While the Company may continue to incur costs relating to this exit going forward, the Company does not expect these costs to be significant.